Domaine Pascal Cotat

 “They are some of the finest Sauvignon Blancs I have ever put to my lips.”
 Robert Parker.

-Domaine Pascal Cotat is a small 2.5 hectare domaine that is perhaps the truest example of a “vin de garage”, Pascal also being the proprietor of the local Peugeot garage in Sancerre.
-This domaine came to life after the French government ruled that “independent producers” could no longer sell the same wine under two different labels.
-However, Pascal’s father and uncle had been doing just this, sharing the family’s vineyards and winery to produce wines that they each sold under their own label.
-They decided to use this ruling as an opportunity to retire and hand the mantle over to their respective sons Pascal and François, who split up the vineyard holding and started up their own labels.
-Just recently, Pascal further separated himself by building his own new winery in Sancerre.
+Cotat Sancerre is simply some of the most singular Sauvignon Blanc in the world, perhaps the truest example of a “vin de garage”, Pascal also being the proprietor of the local Peugeot garage in Sancerre.
+This domaine came to life after the French government ruled in the 1990s that “independent producers” could no longer sell the same wine under two different labels.
+Pascal’s father Francis Cotat and uncle Paul Cotat had been this doing since 1947, sharing the family’s vineyards and winery to produce wines that they each sold under their own label.
+They decided to use this ruling as an opportunity to retire and hand the mantle over to their respective sons Pascal and François, who split up the vineyard holding and started up their own labels from their own wineries.

 Located in the western portion of the Sancerre appellation, Chavignol has a unique type of soil called, in French, “terres blanches.”
 The region is essentially a chalk plateau (the same vein as is found in Chablis) with clay and limestone soils.
 The top vineyards, ‘Monts Damnés,’ ‘Grande Côte,’ and ‘Les Culs de Beaujeu,’ are perched on steep hillsides with little topsoil.

 The Cotat family has tended grapes on the slopes of the Monts Damnés (damned mountains) in Chavignol since the end of World War II.
 This very steep vineyard, named after the “mountain” (essentially a chalk plateau), is one of Chavignol’s finest; subsoils are pure chalk (the “terres blanches,” as is found in Chablis) with thin clay and limestone topsoils.

 AGE OF VINES: 30+ years